nestjs/docs.nestjs.com/content/techniques/sql.md

 #### Testing

 When it comes to unit testing an application, we usually want to avoid making a database connection, keeping our test suites independent and their execution process as fast as possible.
-But our classes might depend on repositories that are pulled from the connection instance.
+But our classes might depend on repositories that are pulled from the data source (connection) instance.
 How do we handle that?
 The solution is to create mock repositories.
 In order to achieve that, we set up [custom providers](/fundamentals/custom-providers).
 Each registered repository is automatically represented by an `<EntityName>Repository` token, where `EntityName` is the name of your entity class.

 The `@nestjs/typeorm` package exposes the `getRepositoryToken()` function which returns a prepared token based on a given entity.